mihichalasani/mihichalasani/README.md

 Class of 2028 at Northeastern University
 -->
 ## About me
-I am a Computer Science student at Northeastern University with an interest in software development, problem-solving, and building practical, user-focused applications.
+I am a Computer Science student at Northeastern University with an interest in software development, design, problem-solving, and building practical, user-focused applications.
 I enjoy working across the stack and continuously improving my technical and collaborative skills through coursework and personal projects.

 ## Technologies and Tools
 <img height="60" src="https://github.com/user-attachments/assets/a87607e1-f021-4074-9f02-3942d4116c87" />